awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 ## Pricing and Savings<a name="spot-pricing"></a>

 You pay the Spot price for Spot Instances, which is set by Amazon EC2 and adjusted gradually based on the long\-term supply of and demand for Spot Instances\.
 If the maximum price for your request exceeds the current Spot price, Amazon EC2 fulfills your request if capacity is available\.
-Your Spot Instances run until you terminate them, capacity is no longer available, or the Spot price exceeds your maximum price\.
+Your Spot Instances run until you terminate them, capacity is no longer available, the Spot price exceeds your maximum price, or your Amazon EC2 Auto Scaling group terminates them during [scale in](https://docs.aws.amazon.com/autoscaling/latest/userguide/AutoScalingGroupLifecycle.html#as-lifecycle-scale-in)\.

 Spot Instances with a predefined duration use a fixed hourly price that remains in effect for the Spot Instance while it runs\.